Kim Petras Gets Even Spookier With 'Turn Off the Light Vol. 2'

-Kim Petras Gets Even Spookier With 'Turn Off the Light Vol. 2' Ahead of New 'Clarity' Tour (Exclusive)
+Kim Petras Gets Even Spookier With 'Turn Off the Light Project' Ahead of New 'Clarity' Tour (Exclusive)

 Kim Petras isn't slowing down anytime soon -- especially not as her favorite holiday approaches.

 After releasing Turn Off the Light Vol. 1 last fall, the 27-year-old singer is ready to finish the story.
-Vol. 2 drops Tuesday not as a sequel but as a fully realized project, with the nine new, hauntingly boppy tracks combining to make one complete 17-track opus.
+The Turn Off the Light Project drops Tuesday not as a sequel but as a fully realized project, with the nine new, hauntingly boppy tracks combining to make one complete 17-track opus.

 Any of Petras' megafans know that donning full-on costumes and all things horror are two of her favorite things, and fresh off her first-ever headlining tour, she's combining both in her own unique way.
 She's bringing a little glitter and disco to a world that can be full of blood, which is exactly what the second track on the album, "There Will Be Blood," proclaims.
 From the heavy club beat on "Bloody Valentine" to her demonic persona on "Massacre" to her Freddie Mercury tribute complete with Rocky Horror Picture Show vibes on the final track, "Everybody Dies," Petras has fully explored the space between dark and light to bring her unique perspective to life.